 only force pot smokers onto the streets.
 'Instead they're just going to

-leading to a larger black market, more disputes with dealers, no control
+to a larger black market, more disputes with dealers, no control over its

-problems we used to have.'
-The Netherlands decriminalised soft drugs in
+we used to have.'
+The Netherlands decriminalised soft drugs in the 1970s,

-is also legal.
-'This law will put an end to the nuisance and criminality
+also legal.
+'This law will put an end to the nuisance and criminality associated

 drug-trafficking.'
 Those opposing the law cited a fear that Dutch residents